nicosmash/IMT_Ales_2021-2022/DVWA/readme.md

 * **8. Others informations :**
   * Remember to change the "Security Level" by clicking on "DVWA Security" on the left panel.
-  * Starts from "Low" level to "Hard" level
+  * Starts from "Low" level to "Hard" level.